tsackton/taelgar/Campaigns/Dunmari Frontier/Treasure/Apollyon's Tower Treasure.md

 #### Forge Metals

 A total of 132 small metal bars, neatly organized.
 Each bar is roughly 8 inches long, 4 inches wide, and 4 inches tall.
+Each is labeled in small, cramped Drankorian writing etched into the surface of the metal bar.

-Roughly 2/3rds of these (85) are non-magical metals, although many are rare:
+85 bars are non-magical metals, although many are rare:
 - 3 gold bars
 - 4 silver bars
 - 20 iron and steel bars of various mixtures and properties